lmfit/lmfit-py/doc/model.rst

     params = gmodel.make_params()

-This creates the :class:`~lmfit.parameter.Parameters` but does not automaticaly give them initial values since it has no idea what the scale should be.
+This creates the :class:`~lmfit.parameter.Parameters` but does not automatically give them initial values since it has no idea what the scale should be.
 You can set initial values for parameters with keyword arguments to :meth:`make_params`::